Revelation: Sikhism

 The Guru Granth Sahib is considered to be a divine revelation by God to the Sikh gurus.

 In various verses of Guru Granth Sahib, the Sikh gurus themselves state that they merely speak what the divine teacher (God) commands them to speak.

 Guru Nanak frequently used to tell his ardent follower Mardana "Oh Mardana, play the rabaab the Lord's word is descending onto me."

-In certain passages of Guru Granth sahib, it is clearly said the authorship is of divine origin and the gurus were merely the channel through which such revelations came.
+In certain passages of Guru Granth Sahib, it is clearly said the authorship is of divine origin and the gurus are merely the channel through which such revelations came.

-Recent revelations

-The Miracle of the Sun occurred in Fatima, Portugal in 1917.
-While some consider it to be a genuine miracle, others regard it as a natural phenomenon with a natural explanation.

 Revealed religion

 Revealed religions have religious texts which they view as divinely or supernaturally revealed or inspired.
-For instance, Orthodox Jews, Christians and Muslims believe that the Torah was received from God on biblical Mount Sinai.
+For instance, Orthodox Jews, Christians, and Muslims believe that the Torah was received from God on biblical Mount Sinai.
 Most Christians believe that both the Old Testament and the New Testament were inspired by God.
 Muslims believe the Quran was revealed by God to Muhammad word by word through the angel Gabriel (Jibril).
-In Hinduism, some Vedas are considered apauruṣeya, "not human compositions", and are supposed to have been directly revealed, and thus are called śruti, "what is heard".
-The 15,000 handwritten pages produced by the mystic Maria Valtorta were represented as direct dictations from Jesus, while she attributed The Book of Azariah to her guardian angel.
+In Hinduism, the Vedas are considered apauruṣeya, "not human compositions", and are supposed to have been directly revealed, and thus are called śruti, "what is heard".
+Hindus also consider the Bhagavad Gita to contain direct revelation from Krishna.

 A revelation communicated by a supernatural entity reported as being present during the event is called a vision.
 Direct conversations between the recipient and the supernatural entity, or physical marks such as stigmata, have been reported.
 In rare cases, such as that of Saint Juan Diego, physical artifacts accompany the revelation.
 The Roman Catholic concept of interior locution includes just an inner voice heard by the recipient.

 In the Abrahamic religions, the term is used to refer to the process by which God reveals knowledge of himself, his will, and his divine providence to the world of human beings.
 In secondary usage, revelation refers to the resulting human knowledge about God, prophecy, and other divine things.
 Revelation from a supernatural source plays a less important role in some other religious traditions such as Buddhism, Confucianism and Taoism.